NLNZDigitalPreservation/nlnz-tools-sip-generation/docs/source/guides/faq.rst

 writing them to thumbnails using interpolation, and then finally writing all the thumbnails to a thumbnail page.
 Depending on the size and complexity of the PDF this can take a lot of processing and memory overhead.
-One other option is to move that processing to a third-party tool, but that would still take significant overhead (and the processing would lose the customisation possible with in-house code)..
+One other option is to move that processing to a third-party tool, but that would still take significant overhead (and the processing would lose the customisation possible with in-house code).